blikblum/slick-router/docs/api.md

 ## Intercepting Links

-Cherrytree intercepts all link clicks when using pushState, because without this functionality - the browser would just do a full page refresh on every click of a link.
+Slick Router intercepts all link clicks when using pushState, because without this functionality - the browser would just do a full page refresh on every click of a link.

 The clicks **are** intercepted only if: